gandzja/rsschool-cv/cv.md

 ### Code example:

-**Friend or Foe? from CODEWARS:** _Make a program that filters a list of strings and returns a list with only your friends name in it._
+**Friend or Foe? from CODEWARS:** _Make a program that filters a list of strings and returns a list with only your friends name in it._<br>
 _If a name has exactly 4 letters in it, you can be sure that it has to be a friend of yours!
-Otherwise, you can be sure he's not..._
+Otherwise, you can be sure he's not..._<br>
 _Ex: Input = ["Ryan", "Kieran", "Jason", "Yous"], Output = ["Ryan", "Yous"]_

 ```